Evenflo Revolve360 Extend Convertible Car Seat Review (2026)

 Revolve360 family—Which one is which?

-• Revolve360 Gold: Same base seat with SensorSafe tech; combine with Extend or Slim depending on SKU.
+• Revolve360 Gold: Adds SensorSafe tech and upgraded fabrics; may be sold in combination with Extend or Slim depending on the exact model.

 Comparisons